jamesrenhoulee/CancerNet-SCa/README.md

-# SkinCancerNet
+# CancerNet-SCa

-**Note: The SkinCancerNet models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
+**Note: The CancerNet-SCa models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
 They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
 Please do not use SkinCancerNet for self-diagnosis and seek help from your local health authorities.**

-**SkinCancerNet is a part of the [COVID-Net initiative](https://github.com/lindawangg/COVID-Net).**
+**CancerNet-SCa is part of the CancerNet initiatives, a parallel initiative to the [COVID-Net initiative](https://github.com/lindawangg/COVID-Net).**

-**Many thanks to the Stoneman family for their gracious support, much of which made this research possible.**

 If you are a researcher or healthcare worker and you would like access to the **GSInquire tool to use to interpret SkinCancerNet results** on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca